Bee-Line Bus System: Outside Westchester

-In addition, Route 12 (Armonk-Purchase-White Plains) briefly enters Greenwich, Connecticut along King Street, in which it makes stops in Greenwich and Rye Brook, New York along the New York/Connecticut border; Route 77 enters Putnam County to serve the US Route 6 corridor between Mahopac and Carmel; and Route 16 briefly enters Putnam County to serve the Mahopac Village Centre.
+In addition, Route 12 briefly enters Greenwich, Connecticut along King Street, in which it makes stops in Greenwich and Rye Brook, New York along the New York/Connecticut border; Route 16 briefly enters Putnam County to serve the Mahopac Village Centre; and Route 77 enters Putnam County to serve the US Route 6 corridor between Mahopac and Carmel.

 Fares

 All fares require exact change or MetroCard.
 All transfers are free with payment of fare.
 Dollar bills are not accepted on any Bee-Line System buses.

 Bee-Line Bus started accepting MetroCard on April 1, 2007.
 The fare for the BxM4C went down from $7 to $5.
 The regular fare was $2 for MetroCard, and $1.75 if paid in cash.
 Dollar bills, passports, and ticket books were no longer accepted for fare payment after this date.
 MetroCard Vans made stops on heavily used routes to help people get ready for the MetroCard.
 On July 23, 2019, it was announced that the Bee-Line bus fare system on all buses would be upgraded to the OMNY fare system in 2021–2022, replacing the MetroCard.
-The Westchester County Department of Transportation states that "OMNY is targeted for introduction on the Bee-Line Bus System beginning in 2022 at the earliest.
-MetroCard will continue to be accepted by New York City Transit subways and buses and Bee-Line service until 2023, enabling Bee-Line passengers to have the option of using MetroCard or OMNY during the transition phase.
-By the end of 2023, MetroCard will be discontinued and all Bee-Line passengers will then use OMNY.
-The Reduced-Fare MetroCard Program will also be converted over to OMNY."
+The Westchester County Department of Transportation states that "OMNY is targeted for introduction on the Bee-Line Bus System beginning in 2022 at the earliest."
+OMNY hasn't been installed as of May 2025, but is expected to be installed in 2025 to 2026.
+MetroCard will continue to be accepted by New York City Transit subways and buses and Bee-Line service until 2026, enabling Bee-Line passengers to have the option of using MetroCard or OMNY during the transition phase.
+By 2026, MetroCard will be discontinued and all Bee-Line passengers will then use OMNY.
+The Reduced-Fare MetroCard Program will also be converted over to OMNY.

-For certain periods during the summer and winter of 2022, the busses were fare-free.
+For certain periods during the summer and winter of 2022, the buses were fare-free.
+During the summers of 2023 and 2024, buses were fare free until Labor Day.

 Fleet

 Active fleet

+As of 2025, the Bee-Line System had 325 buses in its fleet, of which 40 were diesel vehicles and the rest were hybrid or electric vehicles.
 This roster only lists buses and shuttle vans used in fixed route service.
 Paratransit vehicles are not listed.
 All buses are wheelchair accessible.

-Past fleet

-Historical Honors on Fleet

-In October 2004, then-Westchester County Executive Andrew J. Spano launched a month-long celebration of local history by unveiling the top 15 winning names, which were applied on all of the 2002 Orion 05.505 buses.
-From 2005 to January 2012, these buses each bore the name of a person, place, or thing that played a role in the development of Westchester County.